Key takeaways

 • Pay the closing costs out-of-pocket and in full at closing.

 • Ask the home seller to pay for the closing costs.
 The seller can agree to pay a portion of the buyer’s closing costs, up to 4 percent of the mortgage, including the funding fee or origination fee.
-Note that for a VA loan, sellers are always required to pay for the real estate agent commissions, brokerage fees and termite reports.
+For a VA loan, sellers are always required to pay the real estate agent commissions, brokerage fees and termite reports.
 As with any home sale, the buyer and the seller can negotiate most of the other closing costs.

 • Roll the costs into your loan.
 This is only allowed for the funding fee (other closing costs usually can’t be rolled into your VA purchase loan).
-Think carefully about whether this move makes financial sense over the long run: Since it’s added to your loan principal, you’ll pay interest on this closing cost.
-So while it helps with lowering upfront expenses, you end up paying more during the life of the loan.
+Think carefully about whether this move makes financial sense over the long run: Since it’s added to your loan principal, it’ll accrue interest on it.
+So while it lowers your upfront outlay, you end up paying more in interest during the life of the loan.

 VA loan closing cost FAQ